jonti09/Imager/README.md

 Imager.py
-It will download the latest wallpaper in the `dirname`
+It will download the latest wallpaper in the `dirname`.

+ImageDownloader.py
+Program is self explanatory.

 LinuxG.py